 All training courses must respond to the needs of the organization(s) and target audience.
-Here it is important to take a step back and analyze what is the specific problem, what are the root causes of the problem and is training needed to address these root causes.
+Here it is important to take a step back and analyse what is the specific problem, what are the root causes of the problem and is training needed to address these root causes.
 An initial learning needs assessment is a useful tool to determine whether or not the proposed training meets the needs of the organization(s) and target audience.
-It is important to remember that the learning needs of an organization may be different than those self-identified by the target audience.
-Therefore, focusing on an analysis of the root causes of the problem is an important part of the assessment in addition to the standard individual learning needs questionnaires.
+It is important to remember that the learning needs of an organization may be different than those self-identified by the

-Box 3: Institutional gender equality capacity assessment
+Institutional gender equality capacity assessment